AntonioRedondo/AnotherMonitor/README.md

 The app is released on Google Play: https://play.google.com/store/apps/details?id=org.anothermonitor.

-## IMPORTANT NOTICE for Android 7.0+
+## IMPORTANT NOTICE for Android 7.0+ users

-Due to undocumented changes made by Google on Android 7.0 CPU usage information for processes others than the own AnotherMonitor will not be available (not even with root access).
-Rest of the app will work as usual.
-For devices with Android 8.0 AnotherMonitor will not even show the CPU usage of the own app process, just memory values.
+Due to undocumented changes made by Google, on Android 7.0 CPU usage information for processes others than the own AnotherMonitor one will not be available (not even with root access).
+Rest of the app will work normally.
+For devices with Android 8.0 AnotherMonitor will not even show the CPU usage of the own app process.
 Read the below [Retriving processes info since Android 7.0](#retrieving-processes-info-since-android-nougat-70-api-24-august-2016) for more info.

 ## Details